tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/install-contrail-vRO-plugin.rst

-Installing and Provisioning Contrail VMware vRealize Orchestrator Plugin
+Installing and Provisioning TF VMware vRealize Orchestrator Plugin
 ========================================================================

-A dedicated Contrail plugin is used to connect to VMware vRealize Orchestrator (vRO).
-Contrail Release 5.0 supported a Beta version of the plugin.
-Starting with Contrail Release 5.1, a fully supported version of the plugin is available.
+A dedicated TF plugin is used to connect to VMware vRealize Orchestrator (vRO).
+TF Release 5.0 supported a Beta version of the plugin.
+Starting with TF Release 5.1, a fully supported version of the plugin is available.

-You must install the Contrail VMware vRealize Orchestrator (vRO) plugin to connect to the vRO server.
+You must install the TF VMware vRealize Orchestrator (vRO) plugin to connect to the vRO server.

 Before you begin installation, ensure the following: